 In 2020 ART was approved by the International Civil Aviation Organization (ICAO) to supply TREES Credits to airlines for their compliance under the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
 In 2021, ART’s approval by ICAO was expanded to include TREES Credits issued after 2020.
+In 2023, ART-issued TREES Credits were deemed eligible for use in both the CORSIA pilot and first implementation phase.
+ART is one of nine programs deemed eligible to supply credits to the CORSIA pilot phase, and one of only two programs deemed eligible to supply credits to the first implementation phase.
 The ICAO Council decision signals an exciting milestone for protecting the world’s remaining forests.
 Although global forest loss contributes approximately 20 percent of the increase in carbon dioxide in the atmosphere, credits from REDD+, which stands for Reducing Emissions from Deforestation and forest Degradation, have been disallowed in all major carbon markets including the U.N.
 Clean Development Mechanism under the Kyoto Protocol and the E.U.
 Emissions Trading Scheme.
 The CORSIA is therefore the first international regulated carbon market to approve REDD+ – a critical category of emission reduction crediting.

-Also in 2021, ART was endorsed by the LEAF (Lowering Emissions by Accelerating Forest finance) Coalition as the REDD+ Standard to ensure the integrity of results in the $1 billion Call for Proposals for jurisdictional REDD+ results.
+ART is endorsed by the LEAF (Lowering Emissions by Accelerating Forest finance) Coalition as the sole REDD+ Standard to ensure the integrity of results in the buyer club’s $1 billion Call for Proposals for jurisdictional REDD+ results.
 At COP26, the LEAF Coalition announced that 23 jurisdictions had submitted eligible proposals to deliver TREES Credits.
 The jurisdictions collectively have the potential to protect up to half a billion hectares of forest, greater than the area of the European Union, and their estimated emission reductions amount to several times LEAF’s initial goal of 100 million tons.
-LEAF includes the governments of the U.S., the U.K and Norway and corporations including Amazon, Airbnb, Bayer, BCG, BlackRock, Burberry, Delta Air Lines, E.ON, EY, GSK, Intertek, Inditex, McKinsey, Nestlé, PwC, Salesforce, SAP, Unilever and Walmart.org.
+The buyers represented by the LEAF Coalition include the governments of the U.S., the U.K and Norway and corporations including Amazon, among many others.

-ART is a provisionally approved offsetting standard under the International Carbon Reduction & Offset Alliance, ICROA.
+ART is approved as an endorsed independent standard under the International Carbon Reduction & Offset Alliance, ICROA.
 ICROA member firms, which currently provide carbon offset and management services to thousands of businesses and hundreds of thousands of individuals, must only use offsets verified under the most widely respected standards as approved by ICROA.
 ICROA member companies follow a code of best practice that provides confidence that resulting offsets are real, verified, permanent, additional and unique and that sets guidelines for how such offsets are sold.